janboddez/share-on-mastodon/README.md

 Mastodon is smart enough to then try and find things like an Open Graph image and description for that URL.
 There's [no need for a link shortener](https://docs.joinmastodon.org/api/guidelines/#other-links), either.

-## Gutenberg
-This plugin now uses WordPress' Meta Box API—supported by Gutenberg—to store per-post sharing settings, which makes it 100% compatible with the new block editor.

-## Media
-When a Featured Image is set, Share on Mastodon will try to include it.
-Other media are not supported at the moment.

-## Privacy
-Currently, all toots sent via this plugin are **public**.
-[Unlisted or followers-only](https://docs.joinmastodon.org/usage/privacy/#publishing-levels) toots may become an option later on.

 ## Custom Formatting
 If you'd rather format toots differently, there's a `share_on_mastodon_status` filter.